- What We Loved about our Rhine Cruise with Viking River Cruises

 As part of Viking’s generous offer, we were able to select a European river cruise that appealed to us.
 After pouring over the many options for cruises in Europe outlined on the Viking website and studying the photos and videos, we ended up selecting the Rhineland Discovery cruise.
 This 12-day Amsterdam to Basel river cruise starts with two city destinations (Bruges and Amsterdam) before cruising up the Rhine with stops in Rhine River cities like Kinderdijk, Cologne, Koblenz, Rüdesheim, Heidelberg, Strasbourg, Breisach and finally Basel.

-Sure, Viking’s Rhine cruises sound wonderful.
+Sure, Viking is reputed to have some of the world’s best river cruises and the Rhine cruise sound wonderful.
 But what did we really think?

 What We Loved about our Rhine Cruise with Viking River Cruises